-- Participated in global celebrations for International Women's Day 2025 through the council's Women in Business Network, over 70 women-led businesses or women in leadership took part in an informal business networking event at Hotel Cromwell Stevenage.

-- Continued to support the Stevenage Equalities Commission Legacy Group that was set up to help the council and our partners in addressing the inequalities ethnically diverse communities face in Stevenage.
-The group took part in a variety of events, including:

-- Health Action Day

-- O International Day

-- O International Day of Older Persons Event

-- Older Persons Activity Learning and Safety Event
+- Participated in global celebrations for International Women's Day 2025 through the council's Women in Business Network, over 70 women-led businesses or women in leadership took part in an informal business networking event at Hotel Cromwell Stevenage. - Continued to support the Stevenage Equalities Commission Legacy Group that was set up to help the council and our partners in addressing the inequalities ethnically diverse communities face in Stevenage.
+The group took part in a variety of events, including: - Health Action Day - International Day - International Day of Older Persons Event - Older Persons Activity Learning and Safety Event

-- Stevenage Day

-- O Taste of the Caribbean Event